 In September 2007 a Vancouver music critic wrote: "One archetypal story has the Scorps stomping out of a screening of "Spinal Tap" in a huff because the film parody struck too close to home".

-In my experience, nothing could be further from the truth!
+Knowing the Scorpions, as I do, nothing could be further from the truth!
+For example ...

-I was sitting with the Scorpions one night, in the lobby of the Merdien Hotel in Vancouver.
-The actor Harry Shearer walked by, and Rudolf did a double take.
+I was sitting with the band one night in the lobby of the Merdien Hotel in Vancouver when the actor Harry Shearer walked by.
+Rudolf did a double take.

 "That was the bass player from Spinal Tap!", Rudolf said, visibly excited.
 A few minutes later, Harry walked back in our direction again.